atul219/atul219/README.md

 ## Hi there, Nice to see you 👋

+Welcome to my page
-I am Atul, currently based in 🇬🇧
+I'm Atul, Data Scientist from 🇮🇳 India, currently living in 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Cardiff, UK.

 ## Things I code with